-- Sign-in procedures and use of visitor ID badges with visual contact. - Employees use faculty/staff ID badges. - Schools have developed a single point of access for visitors at each building. - Installation of interior and exterior surveillance cameras throughout our campuses.
+- Sign-in procedures and use of visitor ID badges with visual contact. - Employees use faculty/staff ID badges with proximity readers. - Schools have developed a single point of access for visitors with secure vestibules at each building. - Installation of interior and exterior surveillance cameras throughout our campuses.